|LW.10215 / LW.10625

 Students who are interested in taking the Employment and Housing Discrimination Clinic should submit the standard application, resume and transcript online through CAMS.
 Selection of students is not based on interviews.
 However, Professor Sager will meet with applicants in small groups in order to provide a more complete description of the course and to answer questions.
 After submitting your application, please contact the Clinic administrator Steven Bautista at 212-998-6448 or email@example.com to sign up for a meeting time.

-Students enrolled in the EHDC Fall 2012 are:
+Students enrolled in the EHDC Fall 2012 were:

 * 14 credits consisting of 3 clinical credits and 4 academic seminar credits each semester.